davestewart/alias-hq/README.md

 // etc...
 ```
-The [CLI](./docs/cli/cli.md) makes sure your code is always up-to-date:
+Use the [CLI](./docs/cli/cli.md) to migrate or maintain your source code:

 ```
 ?
 What do you want to do?